Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 ### Inputs

-- branch - `1 if should branch`
+- jump/!branch
-- link - `1 if should write return address when branching`
+	- 1 if should jump (uses 26 bits)
+	- 0 if should branch by adding immediate to current PC
-- branchAddress [25:0]
+- jumpRegister
+	- 1 if jump using result from ALU (the register value)
 	- This will be from a 26 bit jump address or the result of adding the PC inside the ALU.
+- branchAddressOffset [15:0]
+- pcAddress [31:0]
+- jumpAddress [25:0]
+- jumpRegisterAddress [31:0]

 ### Outputs

+- branchTo [31:0] - `The address to branch to`

 # Memory